ibm-client-engineering/soloution-mq-gitops/readme.md

 Automating IBM MQ through GitOps offers a powerful solution for managing your messaging middleware.
 It enables faster and more efficient deployment, reduces the risk of human error, and provides a streamlined approach to software delivery that can help you stay ahead of the competition.

 # Solution Strategy
-    - Spin up a test MQ Cluster (on aws EKS) and deploy the MQ Operator.
-Then deploy a MQ
+    - Spin up a test MQ Cluster (on aws EKS) and deploy the MQ Container
     - Build an ArgoCD Pipeline for this repo to that cluster
     - Automate rollng upgrades of MQ
     - Automate the creation of queues